Bestowinc/protect-lite/documentation/v1/integration-guide.md

 ### Position and Size

 * Content will be positioned in the center of screen horizontally and vertically.
+* When screen sizes are 400px or smaller, the modal...
+  * Width is set to 100%.
+  * Minimum width is 360px.
-* When screen sizes are larger than 800px, the modal...
+* When screen sizes are 800px or larger, the modal...
+  * Width is a percentage of the entire screen.
   * Minimum width is 600px.
-  * Width is a percentage of the entire screen.
-* When screen sizes are smaller than 400px, the modal...
-  * Minimum width is 350px.
-  * Width is set to 100%.

 ### Minimum Requirements